algolia/instantsearch/docgen/src/Getting_started.md

 yarn add react-instantsearch
 ```

-Note: we use `yarn` to install dependencies but React InstantSearch is also installable via `npm`.
+Note: we use `yarn add` to install dependencies but React InstantSearch is also installable via `npm install`.

 ## Add the `<InstantSearch>` component

-The [<InstantSearch>](widgets/InstantSearch.html) component that will connect to Algolia
+[`<InstantSearch>`](widgets/InstantSearch.html) is the component that will connect to Algolia
-and that will synchronise all the widgets together.
+and will synchronise all the widgets together.

 It maintains the state
 of the search, does the queries, and provides the results to the widgets so
-that they can update themselves if needed.
+that they can update themselves when needed.

 ```jsx
 import React from 'react';